 2. Choose The Best Tour For You

 Another tour option is a guided tour on foot.
 You’re responsible for getting yourself to and from Dyker Heights, but once you’re there, you’ll be escorted around by a knowledgeable tour guide who will take you to the best houses and provide you with the history of the area.
-This option is a lot less expensive than the bus tours at around $20, but it’s also a lot shorter at about two hours.
-You’ll walk about three miles on the walking tour.
-And remember, December can be cold, rainy, or snowy, so it just depends on the type of tour you’re looking for.
+At around $20, this walking tour is a lot less expensive than the bus tours, but it’s also a lot shorter, at about 2 hours.
+You’ll walk about 3 miles.
+And remember, December can be cold, rainy, or snowy.
+It just depends on the type of tour you’re looking for.

 3. Know When And Where To View The Lights

 Even if you have the latest iPhone, do yourself a favor and bring a portable charger.
 You will be taking a lot of videos and photos, so your phone battery may not last like you’re used to.
 If you have a portable charger, you won’t have to worry about your phone dying just before you get that perfect shot.
-And, if you’re not taking a bus tour, you’ll most likely need to use your phone to make arrangements to get back into the city, so it’s doubly important to make sure it’s charged up for you.
+And if you’re not taking a bus tour, you’ll most likely need to use your phone to make arrangements to get back, so it’s doubly important to make sure it’s charged up for you.